1. Introduction

 4. Outsourcing, ‘Supply Chains’ and use of third parties

-RLGS operates in a business environment that benefits from the use of expert third parties and outsourcing arrangements (e.g. fund administration, payroll, IT technical support).
+RLGS operates in a business environment that benefits from the use of expert third parties and outsourcing arrangements (e.g. payroll, IT technical support).
 We prefer to deal with market leading suppliers and have procurement processes in place to source these services, including control oversight where we have outsourced certain functions and services.
 We have a zero-tolerance policy on slavery and human trafficking and expect that those in our supply chain comply with RLGS’s principles and core values.

 We believe that the nature of our business activities results in a lower risk that a third-party service provider has involved slavery or human trafficking.
-That is, as an asset manager and insurance firm, our Group does not have extensive or distant ‘supply chains’, nor do we manufacture goods.
+That is, as an asset manager and insurance firm, the Resolution Life Group does not have extensive or distant ‘supply chains’, nor do we manufacture goods.
 Our largest acquired third-party services are from professional firms (for example, accounting, legal and actuarial firms); we also buy data, IT and other standard corporate third-party services and deal almost exclusively with large, well established, ‘blue chip’ companies (e.g. Oracle, Bloomberg).

 5. Our policies and procedures applicable to slavery and human trafficking